eevee/eev.ee/content/2012-12-10-dimorphism.markdown

 title: Dimorphism
 date: 2012-12-10 21:29
-tags: normal
+category: blog
-category: rescued from twitter
+tags: culture, gender

 Today I went to the drug store.
 I bought nail clippers, a nail file, and a nail buffer.
 All existing nail clippers in this house have been transmuted into cat toys and subsequently batted into the void where lost cat toys go.